pabloEntropia/essentia-labs/_posts/2019-09-05-cover-song-similarity.md

 ---

 `Cover Song Identification` or `Music Version Identification` is a task of identifying when two musical recordings are derived from the same music composition.
 A cover version of a song can be drastically different from the original recording.
-It may have variations in key, tempo, structure, melody, harmony, timbre, language and lyrics compared to its original version, which makes it a challenging task [1].
-It is typically set as a query-retrieval task where the system retrieves a ranked list of possible covers of a given query song from a reference database.
-We recommend you reading [1] for more comprehensive details of this task.
+It may have variations in key, tempo, structure, melody, harmony, timbre, language and lyrics compared to its original version, which makes cover song identification a challenging task [1].
+It is typically set as a query-retrieval task where the system retrieves a ranked list of possible covers for a given query song from a reference audio database. ie, the top-most element in the ranked list is the most similar cover song to the query song.

-Most of the state-of-the-art cover identification systems use pairwise comparison of two musical recordings to compute a similarity distance by using the following workflow.
+Most of the state-of-the-art cover identification systems undergoes the folowing steps to compute a similarity distance using pairwise comparison of given music recordings.

-- Tonal feature extraction using chroma features such as [`HPCP`](https://essentia.upf.edu/reference/std_HPCP.html).
+1. Tonal feature extraction using chroma features.
+This step can be computed using the [`HPCP`](https://essentia.upf.edu/reference/std_HPCP.html) or [`Chromagram`](https://essentia.upf.edu/reference/std_Chromagram.html) algorithms in Essentia.
-- Post-processing of the tonal features to achieve various invariance to musical facets (eg. Pitch invariance [5]).
+2. Post-processing of the tonal feature sequences to achieve various invariance to musical facets (eg. Pitch invariance [5]).
-- Computing cross-similarity between a pair of query and reference song tonal features [2, 4].
+3. Computing cross-similarity between a pair of query and reference song tonal features [2, 4].
-- Local sub-sequence alignment to compute the pairwise cover song similarity distance [2, 3, 6].
+4. Local sub-sequence alignment to compute the pairwise cover song similarity distance [2, 3, 6].

-Recently, we have implemented the following state-of-the-art pairwise cover song identification algorithms in Essentia providing an optimised open-source implementation for both offline and realtime use-cases.
+Recently, we have implemented the following set of algorithms in Essentia to faciliate state-of-the-art cover song identification, providing an optimised open-source implementation for both offline and realtime use-cases.
+The entire process chain is structured as three different Essentia algorithms in order to provide maximum level of customization for various types of possible use-cases.

 - [`CrossSimilarityMatrix`](https://essentia.upf.edu/reference/std_CrossSimilarityMatrix.html) : Compute euclidean cross-similarity between given two framewise feature arrays with an optional parameter to binarize with a given threshold.
 This is a generic algorithm that can be used for used for computing similarity between any given pair of 2D feature arrays.
 With parameter `binarize=True`, the output of this algorithm can be used along with local sub-sequence alignment algorithms such as `CoverSongSimilarity`.

 - [`ChromaChrossSimilarity`](https://essentia.upf.edu/reference/std_ChromaCrossSimilarity.html) : This algorithm specificaly computes cross-similarity between frame-wise chroma-based features of a query and reference song using cross recurrent plot [2] or OTI-based binary similarity matrix method [4].
-With parameter `oti=True`, the algorithm tranpose the pitch of the reference song as of the query song using Optimal Transpose Index [5].
-The algorithm always output an binary similarity matrix.
+With parameter `oti=True`, the algorithm transpose the pitch of the reference song as of the query song using Optimal Transpose Index [5].
+The algorithm always outputs an binary similarity matrix.

 - [`CoverSongSimilarity`](https://essentia.upf.edu/reference/std_CoverSongSimilarity.html) : Compute cover song similarity distance from an input binary simialrity matrix using various alignment constraints [2, 3] of Smith-Waterman local sub-sequence alignment algorithm [6].